apolo-datio/academy-1/courses/DataDevelopers/README.md

 * ***language*-notebooks**
 * ***language*-exercises**

-In order to be able to work at DATIO Platform, it will be easier if you install the Ubuntu machine we provide at **./VM-installation**
+In order to be able to work at DATIO Platform, it will be easier if you install the Ubuntu machine we provide at **VM-installation**